mostafa-ehab22/OLX-Web-Scraper/README.md

 # Overview

-This Python script is a web scraper designed to fetch item listings from OLX __(Dubbizle)__ , extract item names and prices, and calculate statistics such as the lowest and average prices.
-The results are saved in a CSV file for easy review.
-The script is compatible with webpages that use both English and Arabic languages, thanks to its use of regular expressions (regex) for parsing prices.
+This Python script fetches item listings from OLX (Dubizzle), extracts item names and prices, and calculates the lowest and average prices.
+It saves the results locally in a CSV for easy access and even handles both English and Arabic languages using regex magic!

 # Features